 Well-designed games include a story, different ways to solve the problem, and some kind of reward system or feedback loop.
 As students progress through these scenarios, they are expected to perform remembering, understanding, and applying activities (the first three steps of Bloom’s Taxonomy).

 Game-based learning and gamification in the classroom has led to the emergence of new teaching and learning models; and this has resulted in the modification of the roles of the teacher and the student.
 The traditional learning environment has changed, with students engaging in curriculum content via games at their own pace.
-Gamification reinforces the degree of autonomy that students have over their own learning, and can be very liberating for students who feel burdened by traditional classroom roles.
+Gamification reinforces the degree of autonomy that students have over their own learning.
+Moreover, it can be very liberating for students who feel burdened by traditional classroom roles.

 How to Incorporate Game Elements into Inquiry Learning